Definition of 'business card'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Then police will hand out business cards.
 Times, Sunday Times (2008)Potential employers were handed his business card.
 Times, Sunday Times (2009)He was criticising our new product and handing out his business cards.
 Times, Sunday Times (2006) People throw their business cards at me.
-Times, Sunday Times (2012)Her brazen sales pitch included handing out a business card with a photograph of herself with Cameron.
 Times, Sunday Times (2012)The police should issue a business card to people stopped and asked to account for their movements under proposals to be published tomorrow.
 Times, Sunday Times (2008)I blush and hand over a business card.
 The Sun (2013)Three people who worked in insurance offered to take him out for a drink and 22 handed him their business cards.
 Times, Sunday Times (2011)The robot can also sing, dance - and hand out business cards.
 The Sun (2009)As they hand me a business card, I see the teary young man standing tentatively behind them.
 Christianity Today (2000)

 Trends of 'business card'

 Used Occasionally. business card is one of the 30000 most commonly used words in the Collins dictionary